colettegallagher/project-iris/README.md

 ### 3. Statistics Used

-The following statisical methods were used to analysis each category of the Iris data set:
+The following statisical methods were used to analysis each category of the Iris data set.
+To access the code click on the link following the listed value.
+Answers for each value are listed at the end of the code.

 1. Minimum Value (https://github.com/colettegallagher/project-iris/blob/master/minimum.py)
 2. Maximum Value (https://github.com/colettegallagher/project-iris/blob/master/maximum.py)
 3. Median Value (https://github.com/colettegallagher/project-iris/blob/master/median.py)
 4. Mean (Average) Value (https://github.com/colettegallagher/project-iris/blob/master/mean.py)
 5. Standard Deviation Value (https://github.com/colettegallagher/project-iris/blob/master/standarddeviation.py)

-To access the code click on the link following the listed value.
-Answers for each value are listed at the end of the code.

 Histograms were used to illustrate each category and are shown below: